 - Sour Cream – You can use full fat plain yogurt instead of sour cream.

-- Dairy-free – Use your favorite dairy-free butter sticks, sour cream, and cream cheese to make this recipe dairy-free.
+- Dairy-free – Use your favorite dairy-free butter items to make this recipe dairy-free.

 Step 1: Make the Cupcake Batter.
 Cream together butter and granulated sugar until light and fluffy.
 Next, add in the eggs and vanilla.
 Be sure to add the eggs in as directed in the recipe, as adding them all at once can affect the texture of the finished cake.